CDLUC3/mrt-doc/testing.md

   - Automated tests that send traffic to a specific service in stage or production.
 Response times are evaluated against a pre-set standard.
 - Load Testing
   - Automated tests that initate a predictable load against Merritt back-end services.
 Test results are manually verified OR are verified through data consistency checks.
+- Continuous Deployment
+  - TODO: will be implemented for microservices once they are migrated to the UC3 account.

 ## Scheduled Tests
 - Data Consistency Tests are initiated by cron on the Merritt batch server.